-This session involves a conversation with key representatives who are working towards embedding savings group promotion in public sector programs.
-This open conversation will consider their progress, the road ahead and the support required to succeed.
-The primary learning objective of this session is to demonstrate to attendees the potential power that public sector engagement can have for sustainable, scalable savings groups (SGs) promotion; the challenges facing civil servants striving to deliver high-quality programming; and the implications these efforts have for the role of facilitating agencies and other supporters.
-As a contribution to the 'market systems approach' theme, this session will push attendees to consider how the role of facilitating agencies must evolve if government-led models are to achieve results.
+This session involved a conversation with key representatives who are working towards embedding savings group promotion in public sector programs.
+This open conversation considered their progress, the road ahead and the support required to succeed.
+The primary learning objective of this session was to demonstrate to attendees the potential power that public sector engagement can have for sustainable, scalable savings groups (SGs) promotion, the challenges facing civil servants striving to deliver high-quality programming, and the implications these efforts have for the role of facilitating agencies and other supporters.
+As a contribution to the 'market systems approach' theme, this session pushed attendees to consider how the role of facilitating agencies must evolve if government-led models are to achieve results.

 Hajat Tatu M. Mwaruka, TASAF| Peter Mwale, Malawi's Ministry of Finance, Economic Planning and Development | Berhanu Woldemichael, Ethiopia Ministry of Agriculture and Natural Resources | Eric Rwigamba, Rwanda Ministry of Finance and Economic Planning